-- An ls command only works if there was an ls or equivalent command performed on that directory before the disconnection. - Note: A directory is just another inode.
+- Reads for data that has not been cached will hang. - Writes to the FlexCache will hang. - An ls or dir command only works if there was an ls or equivalent command performed on that directory at that cache before the disconnection.

+Note: A directory is just another inode.
 If it has been cached, it is served.
 If it has not been cached, it is not served.

-At a Nondisconnected Flexcache
+At a Nondisconnected FlexCache Volume

-Although there is one disconnected FlexCache, other nondisconnected FlexCaches operate as normal, with the same restrictions as outlined in the section "At the Origin."
+Although there is one disconnected FlexCache volume, other nondisconnected FlexCache volumes operate as normal, with the same restrictions as outlined in the section titled, "At the Origin."

-READDIRPLUS, FlexGroups, and Disconnected Mode
+READDIRPLUS, FlexGroup Volumes, and Disconnected Mode

 To speed up 1s commands to a NetApp ONTAP FlexGroup, a change was implemented in the FlexGroup code that bulk loads directory entries instead of loading them one at a time.
 This is called fast-readdir.
-Although this accelerated directory listings in FlexGroups, it does not promote caching in FlexCache.
+Although this accelerated directory listings in FlexGroup volumes, it does not promote caching in FlexCache.
 When in disconnected mode, fast-readdir prevents any 1s from being run at the disconnected FlexCache.
 You can revert this behavior to the previous process with a bootarg.
 NetApp recommends reverting if you need to run 1s or any dir-type operation on the FlexCache while it is disconnected.

-Best Practice 3: Change FlexGroup behavior to prevent 1s hanging in disconnected mode fc\cluster::> node run <node> "priv set diag; flexgroup set fast-readdir=false persist
+Best Practice 4: Change FlexGroup behavior to prevent 1s hanging in disconnected mode fc cluster::> node run <node> "priv set diag; flexgroup set fast-readdir=false persist"